 The history of the necktie

 Depending on how one defines the term “necktie”, there will be a more or less long line of ancestors in the history of the tie.
-If you see the tie as a modification of a scarf or neckerchief, you will have to go back to the early days of spinning and weaving – because even then there had been longish pieces of cloth to be worn as adornment or to protect the neck from the cold.
+If you see the tie as a modification of a scarf or neckerchief, you will have to go back to the early days of spinning and weaving – because even then men and women wore longish pieces of cloth as adornment or to protect the neck from the cold.

 When taking a look at the modern silk necktie, we don’t have to go back quite that far.
 It might be interesting that the word “tie” is derived from the neckerchiefs usually worn by Croatian soldiers, but this piece of information has barely any relevance because those neckerchiefs bear hardly any resemblance to the modern tie.